-- (e) the import licence/s against which the remittance is sought is/are valid and has/have not been cancelled by DGFT. - (f) the goods to which this application relates have been\ imported into India on my/our account\ will be \ to be imported\
+- (e) the import licence/s against which the remittance is sought is/are valid and has/have not been cancelled by DGFT. - (f) the goods to which this application relates have been imported into India on my/our account will be own

-(g) the import is on behalf of @\\\\\\ and
+- (g) the import is on behalf of @ and

-(h) the invoice value of the goods which is declared on this form is the real value of the goods imported \ into in India.
+- (h) the invoice value of the goods which is declared on this form is the real value of the goods imported into in India.

-If the Import 1 been ma
+- to be imported

+If the Import I/We attach the relative Customs-stamped Exchange Control copy of Bill of Entry Post parcel wrapper (for imports by post)/Courier Wrapper

+has been (for imports through courier)

+made

 or

-If the Import 1 been ma
+If the Import has been I/We undertake to produce within three months to the authorised dealer the relative Customs-stamped Exchange Control copy of Bill of Entry

-Post parcel wrapper (for imports by post)/Courier wrapper (for imports through Courier)
+made Post parcel wrapper (for imports by post)/Courier wrapper (for imports through Courier)

 Strike out item not applicable

-@ Where the import is on behalf of Central/State Government Department or a company owned by Central/State Government/Statutory Corporation, Local Body, etc. the name of the Government Department, Corporation etc. should be stated.
+0 /here the import is on behalf of Central/State Government Department or a company wned by Central/State Government/Statutory Corporation, Local Body, etc. the name f the Government Department, Corporation etc. should be stated.

 Date

 (Signature of Applicant/Authorised Official)